Pasta Tetrazzini: 7 Irresistible Reasons This Comforting Dish Deserves a Place at Your Table

 4.1 Pasta Choices

-Spaghetti is traditional, but linguine, fettuccine, or penne are all fine substitutes.
+Spaghetti is traditional, but linguine, Fettuccine, or penne are all fine substitutes.
 Choose a pasta that carries sauce without breaking down.

 4.2 Protein Options